alibosworth/pakon-planar-raw-converter/readme.md

 * `--e6` Skip running negpro, apply auto-level on files.
 Useful when scanning "Film Color: Positive" in TLXClientDemo.

-* `--bw` Skip running negpro, instead: invert, auto-level, and save as grey-scale colorspace.
+* `--bw` Skip running negpro, instead: invert, auto-level, and save as greyscale.

-* `--bw-rgb` Skip running negpro, instead: invert, auto-level, and save in RGB colorspace.
+* `--bw-rgb` Skip running negpro, instead: invert and auto-level (like `--bw` but keeps RGB channels).

 * `--gamma1` Do not apply a 2.2 gamma correction when converting the raw file, instead leaving it "linear", with a 1.0 gamma.